Exploring Blockchain Interoperability: Solutions and Key Challenges

 Thanks to the growing popularity and adoption of blockchain technologies, we now live in a multi-blockchain world.
 Thousands of blockchain-based applications and ecosystems have been created over the past few years.
+The current Web3 landscape is becoming increasingly multi-chain and multi-layered, with over 100 layer-1 blockchains and a rapidly growing number of layer-2 networks.

 Unfortunately, most of these blockchain systems exist in isolated pockets.
 Our multi-blockchain world is fragmented because most blockchain systems have no communication capabilities that will allow them to connect with other blockchains or external APIs – limiting their potential benefits and applications.